nabil828/comp1537-f25-shared-repo/tutorials/week3/git-tutorial.md

-# GIT Basics: Version Control for Developers
+# Git Basics: Version Control for Developers

 Why It Matters: